lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/1_downsample_spot_table.md

 - `qc_passed`: Boolean indicating if all QC filters passed

 ## Configuration Parameters
-The DoubleMAD parameters are listed in `params.json`:
+The downsampling parameters are listed in `params.json`:

     "downsample_params": {
          "grid_size": 30,